-If you are nearing the completion of your degree or diploma requirements (semester level six or above/level eight or above for double majors), you received an email in fall 2022 (please remember to check your spam folder regularly) inviting you to complete the 2023 Graduating Class Application and to indicate whether you will participate in the ceremony on May 13, 2023.
-The deadline to apply (fall 2022, spring 2023, or summer 2023) and indicate participation in the May 2023 ceremony was December 9, 2022.
+If you are nearing the completion of your degree or diploma requirements (semester level six or above/level eight or above for double majors), you received an email in fall 2023 (please remember to check your spam folder regularly) inviting you to complete the 2024 Graduating Class Application and to indicate whether you will participate in the ceremony on May 11, 2024.
+The deadline to apply (fall 2023, spring 2024, or summer 2024) and indicate participation in the May 2024 ceremony will be in mid December 2023.
 Please note that you are only permitted to participate in one commencement ceremony (virtual or in person) per degree or diploma earned.
 Approved participants began receiving information related to commencement in February.

 How many people can I invite to commencement events?

-If you applied and indicated participation in the May 2023 commencement ceremony, you will receive an email in or before late February with information about the number of available tickets, ticket distribution and the process to request additional tickets.
+If you applied and indicated participation in the May 2024 commencement ceremony, you will receive an email in late February/March with information about the number of available tickets, ticket distribution and the process to request additional tickets.
 Tickets are distributed free of charge.
-College students will receive three guest tickets and a ticket for themselves for the concert, and they will also receive four guest tickets for the ceremony (students do not need a ticket for the ceremony).

 Will the concert or ceremony be livestreamed for those who can not attend?